 Culinary schools often teach students to specialize in one style of cooking, such as French or American.
 Many chefs have built culinary careers on fusing cooking styles and experimenting with new ingredients.
 Some chefs are taking their style a step further and focusing menus around one ingredient.

 Thematic menus have long been standard in Japan and Italy, where cooks are more in tune with seasonal ingredients.
 American cooking schools now emphasize being creative and flexible with menus.
 A chef in New Orleans recently prepared an entire tasting menu--including dessert--around asparagus.

+A culinary education may have the answers you're looking for.
 Take a look at culinary schools located in the states below, and request more information from those that spark your interest:

 Cooking schools have had to change some of their courses to accommodate this new culinary trend.
 Now, in addition to learning how to handle large batches of dishes for catering, culinary students learn the art of making small portions for sampling.
 Modern culinary education requires learning to make everything from tiny desserts that diners mix and match to "sampler flights" that test the range of a chef.

 The Rise of Vacuum Sealing

 Many chefs are discovering something they may have previously thought impossible: vacuum-packing food and cooking the sealed meal in simmering water can actually enhance its taste.
 Cooking school students might be surprised to find themselves working with a heavy-duty FoodSaver, but the results can be pleasing to patrons.

 The culinary industry changes in response to globally-inspired trends and customer demand.
 Take advantage of a contemporary dining experience and reserve a chef's table or try a themed meal.
 The variety and creativity of these experiences can create a memorable gourmet experience for both the culinary student and restaurant patron.